javascript-tutorial/en.javascript.info/1-js/2-first-steps/15-while-for/article.md

 } while (i < 3);
 ```

 This form of syntax is rarely used, because the ordinary `while` is more obvious.
-We don't need to eye down the code looking for the condition.
-Neither we need to ask ourselves a question why it is checked at the bottom.
+We don't need to scroll down the code looking for the condition.

 ## The "for" loop